This is the multi-page printable view of this section.

 To find or display only specific hosts, you can use the filter bar.

-- Free Text mode searches in the following fields of the host: Name, IP Address, GUID, and FQDN.
+Free-text mode searches in the values of the following fields of the host: Name, IP Address, GUID, FQDN, and the labels of the host.

 2 - Host information

-The Hosts page contains a quick overview of every data source and data processor node.
+AxoConsole provides a quick overview of every data source and edge host on the Sources page, and AxoRouter on the Routers page.
 The exact information depends on the type of the host: hosts managed by Axoflow provide more information than external hosts.

 The following information is displayed: